Positive Affirmations for Those Hard Chronic Illness Days

 • My pain does not determine the type of life I will live.

-• Today, I chose to love my pain.
-Loving my pain will help me heal.
+• Today, I choose to love my body.
+Loving my self will help me heal.

-• Today, I chose to listen to my body and give it the love and respect it deserves.
+• Today, I choose to listen to my body and give it the love and respect it deserves.

 • Today, I will show my illness gratitude for all it has taught me about myself and my body.